TeamDev-IP/JxBrowser-Gradle-Plugin/README.md

-# JxBrowser-Gradle-Plugin
+# JxBrowser Gradle Plugin

-This is a Gradle plug-in that provides convenience methods for adding JxBrowser dependencies into a project.
+A Gradle plug-in that provides convenience methods for adding JxBrowser dependencies into a project.

 ## Usage